–––––– Castle of the Month August 2017 ––––––

 The lands were held by the Congilton family in the 12th century before passing to the De Vaux family about 1150, and the castle was built in the 13th century, although there may have been an earlier stronghold on the site.
 Dirleton was captured by the English after a hard siege in 1298, when large engines were used.
 The garrison were allowed to retire with their goods.
 The castle was retaken by the Scots in 1311 and partly demolished, but was rebuilt and was seized by the Earl of Douglas in 1363.

 In the second half of the 14th century the castle had passed by marriage to the Halyburton family, who extended it and rebuilt much after damage during the Wars of Independence.
+Walter Halyburton of Dirleton is on record in the 1430s, then George Halyburton of Dirleton in the 1460s and 1470s, then James Halyburton, Lord Dirleton, in 1496.
 James IV visited in 1505.
+The line ended in three daughters, and the eldest Janet married William Ruthven, 2nd Lord Ruthven, in 1515, and the castle passed to the Ruthvens.

-In the 16th century it passed, again by marriage to, the Ruthvens, later Earls of Gowrie, who also remodelled much of the castle.
-After the forfeiture of the Ruthvens in 1600, following the Gowrie Conspiracy (see Huntingtower, formerly Ruthven Castle), when the lands and barony were annexed to the Crown, the lands were acquired by Sir Thomas Erskine of Gogar, captain of James VI’s guard.
+John and Alexander his brother were summarily slain by James and his followers in 1600, following the Gowrie Conspiracy (see Huntingtower), and the lands and barony were annexed to the Crown, the lands were acquired by Sir Thomas Erskine of Gogar, captain of James VI’s guard.

-Sir James Maxwell was made Earl of Dirleton in 1646, but the title became extinct on his death seven years later.
+Erskine sold the property to the Douglases, who sold it to the Morrison of Prestongrange, who in turn sold it to Sir James Maxwell in 1631.
+He was made Earl of Dirleton in 1646, but the title became extinct on his death seven years later.
 In 1649 several women and men, who had confessed to witchcraft after the witch-finder, John Kincaid, had found ‘devil's marks’ on them, were imprisoned in the castle, later to be strangled and burned at the stake.

 In 1650 the castle was besieged by General Monck, during Cromwell’s invasion of Scotland (also see Tantallon and Innerwick).
 A party of mosstroopers had been attacking Cromwell's lines of communication, with some success, but they were quickly forced to surrender.
 Three of the leaders were subsequently shot.
 The castle had been damaged in the attack, and was probably slighted and partly dismantled.